Scope and objectives

 Should a tenant end the tenancy, return keys and vacate the property without doing the required works and/or leave personal items, furniture or an un-cleared garden, for example, a charge will be incurred which will be inclusive of management charges for the removal or clearance of the item/s.

-Works to the empty property will be specified and carried out in line with the Home Standard (as outlined in the Thrive Deal).
+5.4 Works to the empty property will be specified and carried out in line with the Home Standard (as outlined in the Thrive Offer and Ask).

 All works outside the Home Standard will be identified at the time of the inspection, a repair order raised and scheduled to be completed within the first 60 days of the tenancy when the new tenant is in occupation.